 Travel and accommodation information and claim process

-The Department of Employment, Small Business and Training provide a travel and accommodation subsidy to eligible apprentices and trainees to subsidise their expenses if they have to travel more than 100 kilometres return, to attend their closest training organisation.
+The Department of Youth Justice, Employment, Small Business and Training provide a travel and accommodation subsidy to eligible apprentices and trainees to subsidise their expenses if they have to travel more than 100 kilometres to return, to attend their closest training organisation.

 How to apply

-If you apply online you can submit your claims prior to the end of your training block while still at college.
+If you apply online you can submit your claims prior to the end of your training block while still at TAFE.